 How to Take a Screenshot

-How to take a screenshot on Mac, Windows, and in your browser — built-in shortcuts first, then why Supashot is the better way to capture, save, and find screenshots later.
+How to take a screenshot on Mac, Windows, and in your browser — built-in shortcuts first, then why a dedicated browser extension is the best way to capture web pages.

 Taking a screenshot should be the simplest thing you do on a computer.
 Yet most people still fumble with keyboard shortcuts, paste into image editors, and save files with meaningless names.
-This guide covers every method — from built-in tools to apps that turn screenshots into a searchable memory.
+This guide covers every method — from built-in tools to extensions that turn screenshots into an organized library.

 macOS: Built-in shortcuts